Germ cell: Spermatogenesis

-Mammalian spermatogenesis is representative for most animals.
-In human males, spermatogenesis begins at puberty in seminiferous tubules in the testicles and go on continuously.
+Spermatogenesis is representative for most mammals.
+In human males, spermatogenesis begins at puberty in seminiferous tubules in the testicles and carries on continuously.
 Spermatogonia are immature germ cells.
 They proliferate continuously by mitotic divisions around the outer edge of the seminiferous tubules, next to the basal lamina.
 Some of these cells stop proliferation and differentiate into primary spermatocytes.
 After they proceed through the first meiotic division, two secondary spermatocytes are produced.
 The two secondary spermatocytes undergo the second meiotic division to form four haploid spermatids.
 These spermatids differentiate morphologically into sperm by nuclear condensation, ejection of the cytoplasm and formation of the acrosome and flagellum.

 The developing male germ cells do not complete cytokinesis during spermatogenesis.
 Consequently, cytoplasmic bridges exist during interphase to ensure connection between the clones of differentiating daughter cells.
 These bridges are called a syncytium, and feature a TEX14 and KIF23 ring in their centre.
 In this way the haploid cells are supplied with all the products of a complete diploid genome.
 Sperm that carry a Y chromosome, for example, are supplied with essential molecules that are encoded by genes on the X chromosome.

 Success of germ cell proliferation and differentiation is also ensured by a balance between germ cell development and programmed cell death.
 Identification of «death triggering signals» and corresponding receptor proteins is important for the fertilization potential of males.
 Apoptosis in germ cells can be induced by variety of naturally occurring toxicant.
 Receptors belonging to the taste 2 family are specialized to detect bitter compounds including extremely toxic alkaloids.
 So taste receptors play a functional role for controlling apoptosis in male reproductive tissue.